Frequently Asked Questions About Membership

 We strive to make everyone feel like they belong at St. Mary’s.
 While some members of our church are comfortable with an informal affiliation, others may want to take the next step in becoming official members of the parish community.

-If you’re feeling called to be involved more deeply in the life of St. Mary’s Episcopal Church, please contact the church office, 703-527-6800, to make an appointment with Pam Frick.
+If you’re feeling called to be involved more deeply in the life of St. Mary’s Episcopal Church, please contact the church office, 703-527-6800, to make an appointment with Fr.
+Chris Cole.
 The discussion of membership in the Episcopal Church can be confusing since it depends on the individual’s faith journey and particular history of membership with other traditions or congregations.

 Can I become a member if I’ve never been baptized?